andreasabel/inCode/entry/introduction-to-singletons-3.md

 like we only ever use the true situation?
 After all, we ignore the `Refuted (Knockable s)` in our implementation of `knockSomeDoor`.

-One answer is that, we *do* use the contents of `Disproved` in practice.
+One answer is that we *do* use the contents of `Disproved` in practice.
 In `knockSomeDoor`, we matched on `Disproved _` and threw away the counter-proof...however, as we see later in the exercises, there are situations where the contents of `Disproved` are used.

-However, the deeper answer to me is that it keeps the author of the function accountable.
+However, a deeper answer to me is that it keeps the author of the function accountable.
 You can't just say "this predicate isn't true"...you have to *earn* it.
 And often, the act of trying to earn your disproof (or not being able to) helps you iron out bad assumptions you've made.